jeremykenedy/laravel-auth/README.md

 4. Configure your `.env` file
 5. Run `sudo composer update` from the projects root folder
 6. From the projects root folder run `sudo chmod -R 755 ../laravel-authentication`
+7. From the projects root folder run `php artisan key:generate`
-7. From the projects root folder run `php artisan migrate`
+8. From the projects root folder run `php artisan migrate`
-8. From the projects root folder run `php artisan db:seed`
+9. From the projects root folder run `php artisan db:seed`

 And thats it with the caveat of setting up and configuring your development environemnt.
 I recommend [VAGRANT](https://docs.vagrantup.com/v2/getting-started/) or the Laravel configure version of Vagrant called [HOMESTEAD](http://laravel.com/docs/5.1/homestead).